usaid-cs/yesterday-i-learned/js-javascript.md

 - Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...
 - [`[]` is truthy. `[] == false` is also truthy.](https://www.freecodecamp.org/news/falsy-values-in-javascript/) Here's JavaScript saying: fuck you.
 - [`parseInt(string, int)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt) is laughing stock, for the reason that it takes an incorrect number of arguments, and invalid arguments, at the same time.
 Give a a float?
 [No problem. `parseInt(0.0000005) == 5`](https://old.reddit.com/r/ProgrammerHumor/comments/shmec9/we_all_love_javascript/hv3geze/).
 Omit the radix?
 [No problem](https://medium.com/dailyjs/parseint-mystery-7c4368ef7b21).
 No one needs to know how it works.
+- `"aaaaa" === "aaaaa"` because they are the same strings, even though they are copies. `new String("aaaaa") === new String("aaaaa")` is `false` because despite being the same strings, they are copies. [`String` objects aren't of type `string`](https://stackoverflow.com/questions/17256182/what-is-the-difference-between-string-primitives-and-string-objects-in-javascrip).
+If God didn't exist, why would this happen?
+Checkmate, atheists.

 ### *Internet Explorer* Quirks and Features